ISP2020/git-commands-kidstylex/branchandmerge.md

     cmd>  git push
     fatal:  The current branch dev-food has no upstream branch.
     ```
-    Explain this error:
+    Explain this error.

-    * the local branch is not tracking the upstream.
+        the local branch is not tracking the upstream.

 6. What is the command to push `dev-food` to `origin` as a new remote branch on `origin`
     ```